-Your job ads are already listed on Google for Jobs?
+Your job ads are already on Google for Jobs?
 Congratulations, you've already cleared the first hurdle.

 However, that's just the beginning.
 As with optimizing for regular Google search, there are many things to consider to ensure your job ad is found optimally and ranks in the top spots.
 Optimize your job ad with the following tips.

-If your job ads are not yet listed, place your first job ad right now.
+If your job ads aren't listed yet, place your first job ad right now.

 The job title is the entry point to your job ad.
 If you already know a little about Google optimization, you know how important the main headline is for content.
 It's a similar story with job ads on Google for Jobs.
 The title of a job ad is the most important criterion for searches.

 It's a good idea to title the jobs in industry-standard jargon.
 Imagine here what a potential applicant would be looking for.
 So it's perfectly legitimate to title the job "MFA Dental Office," even if not everyone knows what an MFA is.
 But be sure the group of people for whom the ad is relevant knows what it is about.
 Likewise, some other important factors should be considered when formulating the job title.
 For example, the length of the title and how to deal with the neutral gender designation.
 It makes more sense not to list gender neutrality directly in the job title, as Google will not take this into account when ranking your ad.
 Of course, it is incredibly important to refer to the equality of all genders in the job ad, but this should be done more at the beginning of the description.
 There, for example, you could add the abbreviation m/f/d when you mention the job title again to emphasize gender neutrality.

 Here we have listed some examples of what you should avoid in your job advertisement titles:

 1. WANTED!
 MFA (m/f/d) in a great and family-friendly dental practice